xiix0/scam/README.md

-You will be aided greatly by a person whom you thought to be unimportant.
+Fortune: You will be attacked next Wednesday at 3:15 p.m. by six samurai sword wielding purple fish glued to Harley-Davidson motorcycles.

+Oh, and have a nice day!
+		-- Bryce Nesbitt '84